-Margin has the meaning given in the relevant Final Terms;
+Margin has the meaning given to it in the relevant Final Terms;

-Master Transfer Agreement means the master transfer agreement entered into on May 20, 2009 between the Seller and the Covered Bonds Guarantor, as amended and supplemented from time to time;
+Master Transfer Agreement means the master transfer agreement entered into on 29 July 2010 between the Seller and the Covered Bond Guarantor, as amended and/or supplemented from time to time and any other master transfer agreement entered into between any Additional Seller and the Covered Bond Guarantor for the purposes of providing for the possibility for such Additional Seller to transfer a Further Portfolio to the Covered Bond Guarantor;

-Maturity Date has the meaning given in the relevant Final Terms;
+Maturity Date has the meaning given to it in the relevant Final Terms;

-Maximum Redemption Amount has the meaning given in the relevant Final Terms;
+Maximum Redemption Amount has the meaning given to it in the relevant Final Terms;

-Minimum Redemption Amount has the meaning given in the relevant Final Terms;
+Minimum Redemption Amount has the meaning given to it in the relevant Final Terms;

-Minimum Required Account Bank Rating means the short term rating required by the Rating Agency with reference to the entity which acts in its capacity as Account Bank and which is at least equal to "P-3" from the Rating Agency.
+Minimum Required Account Bank Rating means the short term rating as determined to be applicable or agreed by the Rating Agency from time to time with reference to the entity which acts in its capacity as Account Bank (or any institution guaranteeing its obligation on the basis of a guarantee satisfying the criteria of the Rating Agency), being, as at the date hereof, "P-3" by Moody's;

-Minimum Required Pre-Maturity Liquidity Guarantor Rating means the short term rating required by the Rating Agency with reference to the entity which acts in its capacity as guarantor in order to cure a breach of the Pre-Maturity Liquidity Test and which is at least equal to "P-1" from the Rating Agency.
+Minimum Required Pre-Maturity Liquidity Guarantor Rating means the short term rating as determined to be applicable or agreed by the Rating Agency from time to time with reference to the entity which acts in its capacity as guarantor in order to cure a breach of the Pre-Maturity Liquidity Test (or any institution guaranteeing its obligation on the basis of a guarantee satisfying the criteria of the Rating Agency), being, as at the First Issue Date, "P-1" by Moody's;

-Monte Titoli means Monte Titoli S.p.A. a joint stock company under the laws of the Republic of Italy, whose registered office is at Piazza Affari 6, Milan, Italy, incorporated with Fiscal Code and VAT number 03638780159, registered with the Milan Register of Enterprises under number 03638780159.
+Monte Titoli means Monte Titoli S.p.A. a joint stock company under the laws of the Republic of Italy, whose registered office is at Piazza degli Affari 6, Milan, Italy, incorporated with Fisc al Code and VAT number 03638780159, registered with the Milan Register of Enterprises under number 03638780159;

-Monte Titoli Account Holder means any authorised financial intermediary institution entitled to hold accounts on behalf of its customers with Monte Titoli (as intermediari aderenti) in accordance with Article 83-quater of Italian Legislative Decree no. 58 of 24 February 1998 and includes any depository banks appointed by the Relevant Clearing System;
+Monte Titoli Account Holder means any authorised financial intermediary institution entitled to hold accounts on behalf of its customers with Monte Titoli (as intermediari aderenti) in accordance with Article 83-quater of Italian Legislative Decree No. 58 of 24 February 1998 and includes any depository banks appointed by the Relevant Clearing System;